Memphis police disband unit that beat Tyre Nichols

-Police Director Cerelyn “CJ” Davis said she listened to Nichols’ relatives, community leaders and uninvolved officers in making the decision.

-“It is in the best interest of all to permanently deactivate the Scorpion unit,” she said in a statement.
-She said the officers currently assigned to the unit “agree unreservedly” with the step.
+She became the first Black female chief in Memphis one year after George Floyd was killed at the hands of Minneapolis police.
+At the time, she was the Durham, North Carolina, police chief and responded by calling for sweeping police reform.

+The five disgraced former Memphis Police Department officers have been fired and charged with murder and other crimes in Nichols’ death three days after the arrest.

-The footage released Friday left many unanswered questions about the traffic stop involving the Black motorist and about other law enforcement officers who stood by as he lay motionless on the pavement.
+The footage released Friday left many unanswered questions about the traffic stop and about other law enforcement officers who stood by as Nichols lay motionless on the pavement.

-The five disgraced former Memphis Police Department officers, who are also Black, have been fired and charged with murder and other crimes in Nichols’ death three days after the arrest.

-The recording shows police savagely beating Nichols, a 29-year-old FedEx worker, for three minutes while screaming profanities at him in an assault that the Nichols family legal team has likened to the infamous 1991 police beating of Los Angeles motorist Rodney King.
-Nichols calls out for his mother before his limp body is propped against a squad car and the officers exchange fist-bumps.

 The five officers — Tadarrius Bean, Demetrius Haley, Desmond Mills Jr., Emmitt Martin III and Justin Smith — face up to 60 years in prison if convicted of second-degree murder.